evlbon/library/README.md

 **At the beginning you will need to install **[Chocolately](https://chocolatey.org/install)** package manager**

-Moreover, Meteor extension are required for this project
+Moreover, Meteor extension is required for this project

 **Run this command using an Administrator command prompt:**
 ```shell